WuggyCode/wuggy/README.md

 ### Uploading a new version to PyPi

+Prerequisite: ensure that `setup.py` contains the right information, including the desired version number!

 1. `python setup.py sdist bdist_wheel`
 2. `twine upload dist/*` (ensure dist folder does not contain old versions!) (you must enter your PyPi credentials here) (for staging/testing, use `twine upload --repository testpypi dist/*` and `pip install --extra-index-url https://testpypi.python.org/pypi Wuggy`)